بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 Final insight

-This is why Islamic law is so flexible:
+This is why Islamic law is so flexible: It is not just rules

 It is a prioritized system